Do you know the difference between restorative and cosmetic dentistry?

-But the important truth is that the procedure is the same, whether it’s being used for cosmetic or restorative purposes.
-This means that when you’re getting a crown placed for restoration, it can also achieve cosmetic goals at the same time.
+Whatever your reason for getting a dental crown, it’s important to know that the procedure is the same for either method.
+This means when you are getting a crown placed for restoration, it can – and should – achieve your cosmetic goals at the same time.

-Finally, straight teeth are easier to clean, which helps them stay healthier–it can reduce your risk of gum disease.
+Most importantly, straight teeth are easier to clean.
+Brushing and flossing is more effective on your teeth, which helps them stay healthier and reduces your risk of gum disease.

-White teeth are also praised for their beauty, but this is also a sign of their health.
-Teeth that are white have healthy enamel.
-Discolored teeth might conceal a loss of minerals in enamel and even the beginnings of cavities.
+White teeth are also considered a sign of beauty, but the whiteness of your teeth is also a sign of how healthy they are.
+White teeth have healthy enamel, while discoloured teeth may be concealing a loss of minerals and even cavities.

-This means that you should demand your restorative dentistry meets these two standards of beauty: evenly matching your natural teeth, and having a natural whiteness that helps you detect when your teeth are discolored and/or damaged.
+Your restorative dentistry should meet two standards of beauty when it comes to colouration: evenly matching your natural teeth, and having a natural whiteness that will help you see if your teeth are discoloured or damaged.

 Beautiful Restorative Dentistry in Ottawa